mtlynch/mtlynch.io/content/retrospectives/2023/04/index.md

 I was still on the phone with the 3PL manager while I figured this all out.
 Somewhat impulsively, I upgraded right then and there.

-I'd made too big a stink about the shipping rates, so I was too embarrassed to back out at that point.
+I'd made a big fuss about the shipping rates, so I was too embarrassed to back out at that point.
 But I did deliberately sign up for the monthly rate so I could change my mind later.

 In retrospect, I still think the Shopify Advanced plan is worth it.
 I really didn't want to go country-by-country estimating shipping fees and adjusting them as the market fluctuated.
 And I'll make some of my money back because the high-tier plan reduces credit card fees by 0.2%.
-Using TinyPilot's revenue from last year, the fee discounts would have translated to about $2k less in credit card processing fees, so I'm at least getting back some of the $4,800/year I'm spending on this ridiculous plan.
+Using TinyPilot's revenue from last year, the fee discounts would have translated to about $2k less in credit card fees, so I'm at least getting back some of the $4,800/year I'm spending on this ridiculous plan.

 ## How elastic is the demand for TinyPilot?